coastalboundarydynamicsresearchgroup/SonarController/hardware/setup.md

 - The above procedure is a proof of concept, not a permanent solution, because it requires you to enable the wifi hotspot manually after every boot.
 To enable the wifi hotspot automatically on every boot, we will create a cron job that runs on startup.
 The cron job will run a shell script, so we need to provide that as well.

 - Let's add the shell script first.
-This git repository contains a file in the bootfiles/ directory called start-hotspot.sh.
-Copy that onto the SBC.
+This git repository contains three files in the bootfiles/ directory called start-hotspot1.sh, start-hotspot2.sh, and start-hotspot3.sh.
+The three files provide unique SSIDs (Sonar1, Sonar2, and Sonar3) for up to three different controllers.
+It should be straightforward to extend the pattern for more.
+Copy one of these files onto the SBC, changing its name to omit the final digit of the filename.
 One way, would be:

 `cd bootfiles`

-`scp start-hotspot.sh sonar881@sonarcontroller1:/home/sonar881`
+`scp start-hotspot1.sh sonar881@sonarcontroller1:/home/sonar881/start-hotspot.sh`

 - Log into the SBC and install in the correct directory: